SNU-HCIL/2020-Fall-DCCP/template/public/md/intro.md

 * Disadvantages
     * As a scripting language, it requires a interpreter
     * Performance might be an issue (memory, computation)
-    * Weak typing might be harder to debug (weak satic semantic checking)
+    * Weak typing might be harder to debug (weak static semantics checking)
         * Not optimal for programs that have high reliability constraints
         * Not optimal for programs that are built and maintained by many people or over a long period of time

+---

+# Using Python

+* Python Interpreter
+   * Translate source code into some efficient intermediate representation and immediately execute this
+   * .red[souce code(.py)] -> .red[byte code(.pyc)] -> .red[PVM(Python Virual Machine; Python Interpreter)]

+* Python must be installed and configured prior to use
+   * One of the items installed is the Python interpreter

+* Python interpreter can be used in two modes:
+   * .red[Interactive mode]: enter statements on keyboard
+   * .red[Script mode]: save statements in Python script

 ---